JoshuaQYH/DSA/README.md

 # CDSAA
-Data structure and algorithm with C. This repo is intended for recording my learning process and code about data structure and algorithm with C (or C++) .
+This repo is intended for recording my learning process and demo code about data structure and algorithm with C (or C++) .